 But these more invasive options might not be the best option if strenuous exercise is part of your regular routine, he says, as reducing sweat production to localized areas could limit your ability to cool the body during intense activity.

 When people talk about issues surrounding sweat production, it's mostly about sweating too much.
 But you don't want to be on the flip side of this equation either.
 Sweat is healthy and necessary to regulate body temperature.
 Plus, remember that it's a sign of stellar physical fitness, too.

 So, when should you worry that you're not sweating enough?
 "There's no cause for concern if someone doesn't seem to sweat a lot unless it leads to heat exhaustion or heat stroke," says Karp.
 In rare cases, not sweating enough can be a sign of anhidrosis (or hypohidrosis), a disease in which sweat glands don't function properly.

-Bottom line?
 If you're not pouring buckets like the woman next to you on the stair-climber and you're wondering if you're working hard enough, you probably don't need to worry.
-Just keep at it because—listen closely—the amount you sweat doesn't have anything to do with the number of calories you burn.
+Just keep at it because—reminder!—the amount you sweat doesn't have anything to do with the 'success' of your workout.